 The HECC’s commitment to equity informs policy decision making, funding recommendations, ongoing programs as well as special initiatives.
 The list below describes just a selection of many recent and ongoing efforts.

-- A number of HECC’s financial aid and college affordability programs and initiatives detailed here are driven and guided by equity goals, including: redesign of the Oregon Opportunity Grant to prioritize support for low-income students; the FAFSA Plus+ program aimed to increase completion of financial aid applications; state efforts to improve textbook affordability, and more.
+- A number of HECC’s financial aid and college affordability programs and initiatives detailed here are driven and guided by equity goals, including: redesign of the Oregon Opportunity Grant to prioritize support for low-income students; the FAFSA Plus+ program aimed to increase completion of financial aid applications; the launch of the Oregon Student Aid Application (ORSAA), an alternative to FAFSA for undocumented students who are ineligible for federal financial aid, and more.

 - HECC staff are involved in numerous collaborative campus efforts to streamline the community college to university transfer pathway, working to improve affordability and time to degree for students including low-income, first generation, and underserved student groups.